cassiancc/Infinity-Plus/README.md

 ### Mod Licenses
 Some mods and add-ons included in the pack are not available on Modrinth.
 The following is a list of these additions, as well as their licenses.

-<details><summary>Bookshelves Redesign</summary>This pack contains a custom resource pack containing new WIP textures for the Box of Infinite Books.
-It was developed by myself for use in this pack.</details>

 <details><summary>Litematica</summary>This pack includes <a target='_blank' href='https://www.curseforge.com/minecraft/mc-mods/litematica'>maruohon's Litematica</a>. <a target='_blank'  href='https://github.com/maruohon/litematica/blob/pre-rewrite/fabric/infinite/COPYING.txt'>This mod is available under the GPL from GitHub</a>.</details>

 <details><summary>MaLiLib</summary>This pack includes <a target='_blank' href='https://www.curseforge.com/minecraft/mc-mods/malilib'>maruohon's malilib</a>. <a target='_blank' href='https://github.com/maruohon/malilib?tab=LGPL-3.0-1-ov-file#readme'>This mod is available under the GPL from GitHub</a>.</details>

 <details><summary>Ultimate Dimension Pack</summary>This pack contains a custom datapack in order to register additional mod dimensions.
+It was developed by myself for use in this pack.</details>

+<details><summary>Ultimate Experiment Pack</summary>This pack contains a custom resource pack containing new WIP textures for the Box of Infinite Books and An Ant.
 It was developed by myself for use in this pack.</details>

 <details><summary>Unity</summary><a target='_blank' href='https://modrinth.com/resourcepack/unity'>
     Unity</a> by CyanideX is licensed under a <a